glarsson/glarssonaws/README.md

    /c/source/glarssonaws/terraform/production/keys, the name of the keys when asked by ssh-keygen is "test_key", "staging_key" and "production_key", password or not is up to you.

-8) In each terraform environment, create "secret_variables.tf";
+8) In each terraform environment, create "secret_variables.tf", this file will contain the username and password for your aurora cluster root user:

    c:\source\glarssonaws\terraform\test\secret_variables.tf